AmbientELab-Group/Medbox-server/README.md

 ### Initializind database
 Once docker is running you will need to perform the first build.
-First you need to build all imagess, just execute:
+First you need to build all imagess, just execute (you may need to run `chmod -R 777 .` before to give proper permissions):

 ```
-docker-compose build
+sudo docker-compose build
 ```

 You can skip this step if images are already built (if you erased your database and